Manuel II of Portugal: Early life

-Manuel Maria Filipe Carlos Amélio Luís Miguel Rafael Gabriel Gonzaga Francisco de Assis Eugénio de Saxe-Coburgo-Gota e Bragança was born in the Palace of Belém, Lisbon, less than a month after his father King Carlos I ascended the Portuguese throne.
+Manuel was born in the Palace of Belém, Lisbon, less than a month after his father King Carlos I ascended the Portuguese throne.
 He was the third child and second son of Carlos and Amélie of Orléans.

-A member of the House of Braganza, he was baptized a few days later, with his maternal grandfather as godfather.
+A member of the House of Braganza, he was baptised a few days later, with his maternal grandfather as godfather.
 The former Emperor Pedro II of Brazil, Manuel II's paternal great-granduncle, who had been deposed from the Brazilian throne on the day of Manuel's birth, attended the ceremony.

 He received the traditional education of a member of the royal family, without the political preoccupations that befell his older brother, who was destined to become King.
 Although Manuel was raised as a member of the upper class he took a more populist tone after ascending to the throne, and abandoned many of the court protocols.
-He studied history and languages, and by the age of six spoke and wrote French.
+He studied history and languages, learning English and French from an early age.
 He demonstrated a love of literature and reading, unlike his older brother who was more interested in physical activities.
 Manuel's upbringing included horse riding, fencing, rowing, tennis and gardening.
 He was a great lover of music, especially Beethoven and Wagner, and played the piano.

 As a child, Manuel played with the children of Count of Figueiró, Count of Galveias and with other families of the Court.
 In 1902, he was taught Latin and German by Franz Kerausch, later instruction was by Father João Damasceno Fiadeiro (Portuguese history); Marquês Leitão (Mathematics); M. Boeyé (French and French literature); Alfredo King (English and English literature), Father Domingos Fructuoso (Religion and Morals) and Alexandre Rey Colaço (piano).

-In 1903 he travelled with his mother and his brother to Egypt, on board the royal yacht Amélia, to expand his understanding of ancient civilizations.
-In 1907 he entered the Portuguese Naval Academy.